Youngsville, Louisiana: Private schools

 Private schools in the city include Westminster Christian Academy, located on the outskirts of Youngsville, and Youngsville Christian School, offering Kindergarten thru 12th grade in downtown Youngsville.
 Ascension Episcopal School, a private high school, is located near the Youngsville Sports Complex on Chemin Metaire Parkway across from Sugar Mill Pond.

-Transportation
+Roadways

 The city of Youngsville began construction of the Chemin Metairie Parkway Project in the spring of 2007 to improve the roads in and around Youngsville.
 The first segment, from the intersection of Highway 92 and Chemin Metairie, to central Youngsville, opened in early 2009.
 Originally called the Youngsville Parkway, the road was renamed to avoid confusion with the existing Youngsville Highway also known as Highway 89.
 Chemin Metairie Parkway joins Highway 90 near the Baker Hughes Complex in Broussard.
-A section of the parkway passes through the Sugar Mill Pond development and a new shopping complex anchored by Lafayette Parish's first Rouse's Grocery Store.

-In recent years, Youngsville has become known for its roundabouts.
-It was the first community within Lafayette Parish to embrace the usage of traffic circles to ease the congestion of the city's rising population.
-Youngsville now boasts at least 10 roundabouts at the following intersections: